IRS Currently Not Collectible Status

 Disadvantages of IRS CNC status

 SuperMoney Tip: Don’t assume the IRS and you agree on what constitutes a hardship.
 What you may consider a hardship, the IRS may view as an inconvenience.
 A tax relief expert can help make your case.
-The IRS code defines hardship as “Significant hardship means a serious privation caused or about to be caused to the taxpayer… Mere economic or personal inconvenience to the taxpayer does not constitute significant hardship.”
+The IRS code defines significant hardship as “a serious privation caused or about to be caused to the taxpayer… Mere economic or personal inconvenience to the taxpayer does not constitute significant hardship.”
 Reg. § 301.7811-1(a)(4)(ii).

 The Collection Financial Standards

 Additionally, while under CNC status, the IRS will carefully monitor your spending.
-Its established expense limits are in the Collection Financial Standards, and limit your spending in all areas of your life: food, clothing, healthcare, housing, utilities, transport, and more.
+Its established expense limits are in the Collection Financial Standards.
+These standards limit your spending in all areas of your life: food, clothing, healthcare, housing, utilities, transport, and more.

 All of these factors can make for a tricky formula to work out.
 As such, you should consider the CNC status to be a temporary fix, not a long-term solution.

-Is the IRS CNC status right for you?
+Is the IRS CNC status right for your financial situation?

 Here is a list of the benefits and the drawbacks to consider.